 Above all, we champion your goals.
 Throughout the divorce process, we strive to make things as hassle-free and smooth as possible for everyone involved.
 Our divorce attorneys work with you every step of the way to ensure that both parties are treated fairly and you are satisfied with the outcome in regards to asset division, finances, spousal maintenance, child custody, and other important issues.

-How Our Divorce Attorneys Can Help You
+How Our Schaumburg Divorce Lawyers Can Help You

 At the Law Office of Fedor Kozlov, P.C., our divorce attorneys have experience in handling nearly any type of divorce in Schaumburg and throughout the western Chicago area.
 We can help in a wide range of cases, providing reliable legal assistance and representation.